dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-graphicsview)

-.NET Multi-platform App UI (.NET MAUI) graphics enables different compositing operations for graphical objects to be specified by the <xref:Microsoft.Maui.Graphics.ICanvas.BlendMode> property.
+.NET Multi-platform App UI (.NET MAUI) graphics enables different compositing operations for graphical objects to be specified by the <xref:Microsoft.Maui.Graphics.ICanvas.BlendMode?displayProperty=nameWithType> property.
 This property determines what happens when a graphical object (called the *source*), is rendered on top of an existing graphical object (called the *destination*).

 By default, the last drawn object obscures the objects drawn underneath it: